A place to belong

-Margaret Jurd College caters for all students of years 9 to 12.
+Margaret Jurd College Tuncurry caters for all students of years 9 to 10.

-Every student is provided with a personal, tailored education program which covers the state curriculum and is approved by the NSW Education Standards Authority.
+Every student is provided with a personal, tailored education program which covers the Australian Curriculum (NSW Version) and is approved by the NSW Education Standards Authority.

 The size of classes is restricted to 12 to 15 students.
 This small setting allows teachers to dedicate time solely to all students, ensuring their academic, physical and emotional needs are met.
 Margaret Jurd College places equal focus on supporting remediated needs so that students who may have gaps in their education can meet the minimal required standards.

-Margaret Jurd College invites young people who seek to undertake secondary education from years 9 and 12 who are unable to maintain mainstream schooling for reasons that might include mental illness, challenging behaviour or educational disadvantage due to life circumstance.
+Margaret Jurd College Tuncurry invites young people who seek to undertake secondary education from years 9 and 10 who are unable to maintain mainstream schooling for reasons that might include mental illness, challenging behaviour or educational disadvantage due to life circumstance.

 The majority of our students have a mental health diagnosis, behavioural challenge or Autism and are supported with a holistic and supportive framework designed to help them achieve their personal educational goals.